Ten Years Anniversary (Part 2 of 2)

 It is not uncommon among dieticians and/or food coaches to encourage clients putting any trigger foods as far away from (finished or not, or better discarded – though I see that wasting food) as far away from pain sight.
 To the point one literally forget such food remains in the pantry.
 But the next real work, comes from the trial and erroring of substitutes.

 Explore and make it.
-Spare yourself a few weeks to several month(s) experimenting and journalling your satiation with every highly processed, cheat foods you can get versus that ~ with foods that you make from scratch.
+Spare yourself a few weeks to several month(s) journalling your satiation with between highly processed, cheat foods you can get ~ versus that ~ with “cheat foods” that you make from scratch.
 Buying cheap processed cheat foods are, quite literally in a sense of the word – cheating.
 On the other hand, fetching your own ingredients, taking time to bake that weekly jam refeed cake or rice pudding is quite different.

 If there is one proxy I find pivotal to satiety – is the level of water and fluids in your foods.
 Dryer foods tend to just “sit” there in the gut, and not so satiating.